nucypher/nucypher/docs/source/architecture/staking_contracts.rst

 Currently, there are two versions of ``AbstractStakingContract`` which are very similar except for how they are initialized:

 * ``AbstractStakingContract`` - constructor is used to initialize values.
-It is a simplified version which uses less gas, but is not suitable to use with OpenZeppelin's ``Proxy`` contract because of the constructor
+It is a simplified version that uses less gas, but is not suitable to use with OpenZeppelin's ``Proxy`` contract because of the constructor
 * ``InitializableStakingContract`` - the initialization logic was extracted from the constructor and can be set via an initialization method which gives it the ability to be used with OpenZeppelin's ``Proxy`` contract